ibbles/LearningUnrealEngine/Niagara modules.md

 Implement logic by placing expression nodes between the `Map Get` output pins and the `Map Set` input pin.
 There is a library of built-in nodes available to the Module Graph.
 There is a HLSL node where code can be written in a text area.
+Used for micro expressions.
+HLSL pretty much anywhere.
+Can access particle attributes.
+Good for small one-off features.

 To use custom particle attributes one must use the Parameters Panel of the module.
 Click the `+` next Particle Attributes, pick a type, and enter a name.